ats1995/qmk_firmware/BYLAWS.md

 * Paying for domain names, hosting services, or technical services QMK depends on
 * Paying for acquisition of copyrights of usable codebases
 * Paying for trademarks associated with QMK
+* Any other expense related to furthering and improving QMK firmware.

 ## Code Of Conduct